manloloy/ECE205Course/Labs/Lab05/Lab05C.md

 Working in git by yourself can be straightforward (once you practice the basics enough).
 When working in a team, there are a lot of issues.
 Use this lab to try out collaborating with some other students in your class.
 This lab should be used to give you an idea of how git can be used to collaborate and common issues that may occur when multiple people are working on a project at the same time.
 A secondary goal is to realize that separation of tasks and files can allow for smoother collaboration with less issues.

+Even if the work is not your portion, you should help or shadow your other team members to get an understanding from different member's points of view.

 ## Requirements
 - 1 GitHub repository per group.
 - Every student must have at least **2 commits** and **1 merge** reflected in the history.